SHL Verify G+ General Ability Test – Ultimate Study Guide with Practice Questions

 All students are satisfied with the materials and have given superb reviews to this full comprehensive practice set.
 The tests and study guides are prepared by experts that have worked with the SHL tests for years.

-2. Formulate a Study Plan
+2. Formulate a Study Plan for the SHL G+

 Instead of aimlessly studying a new topic each day, formulate a functioning study plan so you can better allocate your time.
 Group similar topics together so you can use the concepts interchangeably.
 Know your strengths when you create your study plan.
 If your mind is always the freshest with numbers in the morning, pack your numerical reasoning practices during the daytime.

-Stick to your study plan is essential.
+Sticking to your study plan is essential.
 A demanding study plan will drain your energy because it is not achievable.
 Find a balance in between.
 Do not cramp all the studying at once the night before the test.
 Scatter the topics across your calendar so your mind and body can also rest and recover.

 3. Research the Role that You Are Applying for